AdaCore/gnatstudio/docs/users_guide/main_window.rst

 details will be provided in later sections of this documentation).
 The console is mostly useful for testing interactive commands before you use them in your own scripts.

-.. index:: menu; tools --> consoles --> GPS Shell

-The menu :menuselection:`Tools --> Consoles --> GPS Shell` opens the shell console.
-The GPS shell is a custom language that was mostly used before GPS had python support and is obsolete now.

 See :ref:`Scripting_GPS` for more information on using scripting languages within GPS.